-The proposed amendments establish that all on-site parking in the city is assumed to be for the exclusive use of the site the parking is located on.
+The proposed amendments establish that all on-site parking in the city is assumed to be for the exclusive use of the site the parking is located on unless there are shared parking arrangements pursuant to Section 17.320.025.
 Exceptions are made if previous agreements allow off-site uses to access the parking or if new agreements are made pursuant to the Zoning Code's alternative parking provisions that allow off-site or shared parking with a covenant.
-The amendments also prevent a developer from claiming that parking can be used for an off-site use because there is no record of the on-site parking established for use by the site the parking is located on.
+The amendments also facilitate tracking of existing parking conditions to prevent a developer from claiming that parking can be used for an off-site use because there is no clear record of the on-site parking established.

-The proposed amendments also eliminate wheel stops along property line edges of commercial developments to ensure that these edges will either be treated with a continuous, 2-foot wide landscaped area or with a raised curb strip.
-Additionally, the space between the property line and wheel stop creates an area where debris can accumulate, and a continuous 2-foot wide curbing will reduce the potential for that accumulation.
+The proposed amendments also eliminate the installation of wheel stops along property line edges of commercial developments to ensure that these edges will either be treated with a continuous, 2-foot wide landscaped area or with a raised curb strip.